AleoNet/snarkOS/README.md

 OPTIONS:
         --network <NETWORK_ID>           Specify the network ID of this node [default: 3]

-        --beacon <PRIVATE_KEY>           Specify this node as a beacon, with the account private key as an argument --validator <PRIVATE KEY>        Specify this node as a validator, with the account private key as an argument --prover <PRIVATE KEY>           Specify this node as a prover, with the given account private key as an argument --client <PRIVATE_KEY>           Specify this node as a client, with an optional account private key as an argument
+        --validator <PRIVATE KEY>        Specify this node as a validator, with the account private key as an argument --prover <PRIVATE KEY>           Specify this node as a prover, with the given account private key as an argument --client <PRIVATE_KEY>           Specify this node as a client, with an optional account private key as an argument